vtexdocs/dev-portal-content/README.md

 We're so glad you're here!
 It means you care about sharing knowledge through documentation ❤️ 📝.
 So come along, get comfy and learn how to [contribute with documentation](#contributing-with-developer-portal-documentation), [manage content](#managing-content) and [fix errors](#fixing-errors) in this repository.

-## Why have we changed platforms from Readme to our custom built Developer Portal?
+## Why have we changed platforms from [ReadMe](https://readme.com/) to our custom built Developer Portal?

-- Faster navigation
+- Faster navigation.
-- More control over the search
+- More control over the search.
-- Create an interface completely controlled by us
+- Create an interface completely controlled by us.
-- Managing content in Github
+- Managing content in GitHub.
 - High efficiency: we saved a considerable amount of our monthly budget.

 ## Developer Portal repositories

-We have created a new organization in Github to host our documentation: [vtexdocs](https://github.com/vtexdocs).
+We have created a new organization in GitHub to host our documentation: [vtexdocs](https://github.com/vtexdocs).

-You can find all repositories included in it `/vtex/education-tools`.
+You can find all repositories included in it in [vtex/education-tools](https://github.com/vtex/education-tools#education-teams-repositories).

 They each serve a different purpose, and will be mentioned in the FAQ below, depending on which action you wish to perform.